ericz99/instagram-monitor/README.md

 - I ran 4500+ without proxies, and it's running smooth.
 But I still recommend running proxies.
 - If you are planning monitor more accounts, increase your delay.

+## Bugs?

+Feel free to make an issue about any particular errors or bugs such as internal functionality bugs.

 ## DISCLAIMER

-- Please do not abuse this script, any abused from this script will result in banned by Instagram.
+Please do not abuse this script, any abused from this script will result in banned by Instagram.
 This is meant for only to be used for educational purpose.

-Bugs?

-Feel free to make an issue about any particular errors or bugs such as internal functionality bugs.

 ## App Info